 - Horizontal bunker silos; and

-You can learn more about the LEP here.
 So what does the LEP mean for you and your farm?
 As a practical matter, it means that OSHA currently considers every Wisconsin dairy as a potentially high-risk workplace, so anyone could be targeted for inspected with or without a specific reason.